whitneyburton/portfolios/students/1706-front/adam-mescher/adam-mescher-m4.md

 ## Areas of Emphasis

-* My goal entering Mod 4 was to learn more about NodeJS and Express and continue to hone my skills as a developer.
+* My goal entering Mod 4 was to learn more about NodeJS and Express and continue to hone my professional and developer skills.

 ## Rubric Scores